mariakosar/frack/README.md

 ## About The Project

-This project contains an extensive overlook of the data prepataion and modelling process for my dissertation chapter co=authored with Vrenokika Selezneva and Sergei Seleznev "Do financially constrained firms engage in opportunistic and risky behavior?
+This project contains an extensive overlook of the data prepataion and modelling process for my dissertation chapter co-authored with Veronika Selezneva and Sergei Seleznev "Do financially constrained firms engage in opportunistic and risky behavior?
 Evidence from the oil and gas producing sector."

 <p align="right">(<a href="#readme-top">back to top</a>)</p>